erikcorry/understanding-lisp-1/README.md

 the location 100 value instead of the accumulator.
 This is especially convenient because there is no instruction that uses the accumulator as a load address.

+Another fun detail is that the IO register is not clobbered by cal, so we can pass two arguments: the accumulator and the io register.

 ## uw subroutine

 The "unsave word" subroutine would be called `pop` today, and the "push down list"